Edwardian Farm

 It's May and, with Empire Day approaching, a very special boat comes to the valley.
 The paddle steamer Monarch is arriving: one of only three in the country that are still operational.
 It's the first time such a vessel has arrived at Morwellham Quay in 80 years.
 Back in the Edwardian period, thousands of tourists began coming to the Tamar Valley by paddle steamer every summer.
 The combination of reduced working hours and greater mobility encouraged a new form of tourism - day-tripping.
 Workers from towns and cities like Plymouth flocked to rural spots like Morwhellham Quay for festivities.
 Local farmers cashed in on the visitors, selling them cream teas, fresh fruit, postcards and anything else they could think of, and also used the steamers to send their produce to market.
 So historian Ruth Goodman and archaeologists Alex Langlands and Peter Ginn pull out all the stops to put on a party for the tourists: they've got to milk a cow who has never been milked before, take lessons in traditional clotted cream making from the instructors at a 'travelling dairy school' and learn to make a special Devon accompaniment to cream teas - the highly popular 'cut round', ie a Devonshire version of a scone.
 On top of that, they must harvest their strawberries to get them to market on the paddle steamer.
 They must also come up with more things to sell: drawings of the Tamar Valley, bouquets of flowers and ice cream - not easy to make when you don't have a freezer.

-It's June, and archaeologists Alex Langlands and Peter Ginn and historian Ruth Goodman head up to Dartmoor to discover the ways in which Edwardian farmers took advantage of this unique and spectacular landscape to add to their income.
-The team follows a flock of sheep up on to Dartmoor, where it was traditional for many shepherds to take their flocks for summer grazing.
+It's June, and archaeologists Alex Langlands and Peter Ginn and historian Ruth Goodman head to Dartmoor to discover the ways in which Edwardian farmers took advantage of this unique and spectacular landscape to add to their income.
+The team follows a flock of sheep up on to Dartmoor, a traditional location for summer grazing.
 Alex and Peter get to grips with shearing, while Ruth takes the fleeces off to a wool mill to find out how it was processed and manufactured.
-Dartmoor was already becoming a popular tourist attraction, popularized by Edwardian celebrities such as Sir Arthur Conan Doyle, who made it the setting for his classic Sherlock Holmes crime thriller The Hound of the Baskervilles.
+Dartmoor was already becoming a tourist attraction, popularized by Edwardian celebrities such as Sir Arthur Conan Doyle, who made it the setting for his Sherlock Holmes crime thriller The Hound of the Baskervilles.
 There's a visit from Rupert Acton - the team's land agent during their previous Victorian Farm adventure - who arrives with his family in a vintage Rolls Royce.
-The team have a picnic with them before exploring Dartmoor using historic maps that enable them to follow an authentic Edwardian hiking trail.
+The team have a picnic with them before exploring using historic maps that enable them to follow an authentic Edwardian hiking trail.

 EP11 July Jan 12, 2011